Dragonmystic707/exalted-reincarnated/src/design notes.md

 ### Overall Notes

+# Look at Skulldiggers rpg by Gnome
+- how it handles three different types of groups.

 ## Should I rethink Attribute + ability?
 On the surface, Attribute + ability seems fun--an endless way to combine things together.
 But really, there are only a few combinations that people use, and a few that just get completely ignored.